 Mariah is an Teacher with diverse experience across early childhood settings and school based programs.
 She is focused on supporting the whole child – their social, emotional and physical wellbeing.
 Mariah supports building resilience for children and young people and has trained as a Family Food Patch Educator and as a facilitator with the Mother Goose Program and has a background in facilitating community playgroups.

-Kayla volunteer in her community at the local op shop and Falmouth Playgroup.
 Kayla is interested in engaging families and children in programs that will support their children to grow and thrive and for all parents and carers to feel support and confident in their parenting journey.
-Kayla is a Family Food Patch trained community educator and a 2021 graduate of the Break O’Day Wellbeing Program.
+Kayla is a Bringing up Great Kids Facilitator, a B4 Storyteller Champion and Family Food Patch community educator.
+In 2021 Kayla graduated from the Break O’Day Wellbeing Program.

-Kara, Dana, Jessica and Courtney are a fabulous team of parents and educators who are committed to bring fun, active and inclusive play and learn sessions to the Dorset area each month at Move and Play.
+Courtney and Elka are a fabulous parents and educators who are committed to bring fun, active and inclusive play and learn sessions to the Dorset area each month at Move and Play.